Shippable/docs/sources/platform/overview.md

 page_title: Platform Overview

 # Platform Overview
+There are a plethora of DevOps tools for provisioning, configuration management, CI/CD and so on.
 Today, majority of DevOps activities are getting automated in functional silos.
-The tools and the functional silos are creating what we call as "Islands of Automation".
 Valuable resources and time is being spent on trying to connect these "Islands of Automation" with adhoc homegrown scripts.
-This both expensive to build and hard to maintain and scale.
+These solutions are brittle and cumbersome to create and maintain.
+More importantly they add friction to your Continuous Delivery initiatives

 So we came up with [Shippable DevOps Assembly Lines Platform](https://www.shippable.com/devops-assembly-lines.html).

-Our platform connects all your disparate DevOps activities in a event driven workflows and enables your organization to automate your entire software delivery lifecycle.
+The best way to visualize the platform is to think of it as an exploded view of the cube as shown above.

 <img src="/images/platform/assembly-lines.jpg" alt="Shippable DevOps Assembly Lines Platform">

-The best way to visualize the platform is to think of it as an exploded view of the cube as shown above;
+A cube is formed by 6 equal squares, so is our DevOps Platform.
+With 6 equally important areas of focus we believe we have a clear solution to "DevOps Nirvana"

 ## Use Cases
 These are some of the usecases of Software Delivery that the platform enables natively